top of page

 What happens after I submit an mortgage application?

 Within 24 hours, we’ll contact you to begin the process.
-To avoid delays, please ensure your application is fully completed—this is the most common reason for hold-ups.
-Our goal is to move quickly for you!
+To avoid delays, please ensure the application is fully completed.

 What if I don’t qualify for a mortgage right now?

 Then we make a plan.
-Buying a home is one of the biggest financial decisions you’ll make, and it’s completely normal to need some time to prepare.
-The best way to know where you stand is to check!
+Buying a home is likely the biggest financial decision you’ll make, and it’s completely normal to need some time to prepare.

 Is my application information secure?

-Yes!
-All of your data is encrypted and securely stored on Canadian servers at TMG.
-You can review TMG’s privacy policy [here].
-I also operate a 100% paperless office because your privacy is extremely important to us.
+Yes, all of your data is encrypted and securely stored on Canadian servers at TMG.
+100% paperless office.
+TMG’s privacy policy [here].
+Your privacy is extremely important to us.

 Yes!
 You’ll receive an email with a detailed package outlining everything you need to know at this stage, along with what to expect throughout the mortgage process.
-We ensure you stay informed every step of the way, and are always happy to chat or zoom.
+We ensure you stay informed every step of the way.

 Buying a House